akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 1.1.
 Business understanding - What exactly is the problem we are trying to solve with data <br/>

 - What are my chances of survival based on my characteristics?
-- What are the characteristics of people with a higher chance of survival?
+- What are the characteristics of people with the higher chance of survival?

 1.2.
-Data understanding - What exactly is in our data, such as what does each column mean and how does it relate to the business problem <br/>
+Data understanding <br/>
 1.3.
-Data prep - Data preprocessing and preparation.
-This can also include feature engineering <br/>
+Data preprocesing  <br/>
 1.4.
-Modeling - Getting a model from our data (choosing a machine learning algorithm) <br/>
+Modeling <br/>
 1.5.
-Optimizing - Depending on the algorithm the machine learning model is using we can give it different parameters that can optimize the model for better performance <br/>
-- Evaluation: This tells you how well your model will perform on new data, or rather, data that it hasn't seen before.
-During training your model have good performance, but giving it new data may reveal that it actually is performing bad (metrics)
-- Iterating: Iterating on the model is a part of the process that may not seem necessary, but it can be an important one.
-Your data may change over time which would then make your model stale.
-That is, it's relying on data that it used to but due to some process change or something similar it no longer does.
-And since the underlying data changed the model won't predict as well as it did. <br/>
+Optimizing  <br/>
 1.6.
-Deployment - Deploying the model for production use
+Deployment

 ### 2. The Technique <- Why?
+We will use ALL the binary classification models available, and then define the best one based on metrics

 ### 3. The Tool(s) <- Why?
+We will use R and Python.
+For educational purposes to practice code, measure response times, and to check different outputs from different libraries

 #### [(next step: Exploratory Data Analysis (EDA) ...)](https://github.com/akimwong/1_OnPremise/tree/main/Journey/002/03_Regression/01_Titanic/)